DUTIES AND RESPONSIBILITIES:

 - Leads and supports the division’s Assistant Directors, Program Coordinators and other program staff in program ideation, development, and implementation of services.

-- Prioritizes programmatic objectives and determines effective use of programming staff capacity.
+- Prioritizes programmatic objectives and determine effective use of programming staff capacity.

 - Ensures and directs the development of regular and timely programmatic updates across the division to promote cross-pollination of ideas, knowledge-building and resource-sharing.